 Second Cancers in Childhood Cancer Survivors

-With the presence of a large number of childhood cancer survivors, researchers from the University of Minnesota Medical School examined the association of childhood cancer survivors who were treated with chemotherapy with the incidence of subsequent malignant neoplasm (SMN) as part of the childhood cancer survivor study (Turcotte LM et al, J Clin Oncol., 2019).
+With the presence of a large number of cancer survivors, researchers from the University of Minnesota Medical School examined the association of childhood cancer survivors who were treated with chemotherapy with the incidence of subsequent malignant neoplasm (SMN) as part of the childhood cancer survivor study (Turcotte LM et al, J Clin Oncol., 2019).
 They evaluated SMNs in survivors who were first diagnosed with cancer when they were less than 21 years old, between 1970-1999.
-The key details of the childhood cancer survivor population and findings of their analysis are:
+The key details of the study population and findings of their analysis are:

 - Median age at diagnosis was 7years and median age at last follow-up was 31.8 years.